christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 Some exchanges only offered an HTTP API, but most offer WebSockets now.
 Exchanges will rate limit HTTP APIs.
 This prevents you from getting the most accurate data.
 You can use multiple IP's to get around that.

-Websockets give real-time data updates, but connection speeds still vary.
+WebSockets give real-time data updates, but connection speeds still vary.
 This is because there is a program responsible for sending "real-time" updates and sends these updates one at a time.
 In effect, exchanges have a list of WebSocket connections so the data gets sent out to each user one by one.
-It's not that simple because multiple servers can be sending websocket updates, so there is no single master order.
+It's not that simple because multiple servers can be sending WebSocket updates, so there is no single master order.
 But some connections will get data faster than others.
 And your goal is to be further up in the list than your rival.
 This is random and hard to control.
 But you can make a bunch of WebSocket connections and test the speed of each by recording the time you get the same data.
 Then you drop the slow ones and just use the fast ones.
 But most exchanges won't like it if you open a ton of WebSocket connections, so they either shut them down or just don't respond to some.

 But if you create these connections from separate IP addresses you will be in the clear.